-The first-in-the-nation Pay for Success (PFS) initiative addressing chronic homelessness, which was implemented by the Massachusetts Alliance for Supportive Housing (MASH) for the Commonwealth of Massachusetts, focuses on providing low-threshold, permanent supportive housing to those who would otherwise rely on costly emergency resources, enabling them to address their often-complex health issues more effectively than they would on the streets or in shelters.
-The PFS initiative provided more than 500 units of permanent supportive housing for up to 800 individuals over six years.
+The first-in-the-nation Pay for Success (PFS) initiative, which is being implemented by the Massachusetts Alliance for Supportive Housing (MASH) for the Commonwealth of Massachusetts, focuses on providing low-threshold, permanent supportive housing to those who would otherwise rely on costly emergency resources, enabling them to address their often-complex health issues more effectively than they would on the streets or in shelters.
+The PFS initiative will provide at least 500 units of permanent supportive housing for up to 800 individuals over six years.
 MASH is an LLC - a wholly owned subsidiary of the Massachusetts Housing & Shelter Alliance (MHSA) - that is managed by MHSA, United Way of Massachusetts Bay and Merrimack Valley (United Way) and CSH.

 The innovative PFS initiative leverages a mix of philanthropic funding and private investor capital from United Way, Santander Bank and CSH to provide the upfront funding for the initiative.
 The initiative also leverages public resources, including Massachusetts Rental Voucher Program subsidies from the Department of Housing and Community Development.
 MHSA’s advocacy throughout the PFS contracting process has resulted in the expansion of the Community Support Program for People Experiencing Chronic Homelessness (CSPECH) to additional health insurance providers in Massachusetts.
 The expansion of CSPECH means that more individuals will have access to Medicaid-reimbursed supportive services in permanent housing.